wp-plugins/catablog/readme.txt

 6. CataBlog is now localized for Español.

 == Changelog ==

+= 1.2.9 =
+* New: Public Catalog Items: create individual and category pages for your entire catalog.
+* New: Screen Options for the Library page give users control over pagination and visible data.
+* New: Add CataBlog menu to the WordPress Admin Bar.
+* New: Preliminary contextual help added through out the plugins Admin panels.
+* New: New template function to get a single catalog item by id, catablog_get_item($id).
+* New: German localization.
+* Fix: Setting or not setting the category parameter in the Shortcode should behave as expected.
+* Fix: %TITLE-LINK% token now includes the title target and relationship settings.
+* Fix: %LINK-TARGET% and %LINK-REL% tokens work once again.
+* Fix: Image uploads no longer append a timestamp to the file name.
+* Fix: Your theme's catablog.css file is once again automatically loaded.
+* Fix: CataBlog class should no longer load if PHP is not at least version 5.

 = 1.2.8 =
 * Fix: Category filter is better checked before being attached to the catalog query.